 Runoff from SR-56 is conveyed by concrete and grass lined drainage swales into grated inlets along the shoulders of the highway.
 The grated inlets connect to storm drains that flow under SR-56 to a concrete-lined ditch that runs along the centerline of the roadway.
-Finally, runoff collected in the drainage ditch flows west along the median to its final discharge point at McGonigle Canyon.
+Finally, A swale in the median of SR-56 collects some runoff, collected in the drainage ditch which then flows west along the median to its final discharge point at McGonigle Canyon.
 There are no surface water resources located within the project site or immediate vicinity.

-a-f) The proposed project is not anticipated to result in any impacts to local water bodies, drainage patters, or groundwater resources.
+- a-f) The proposed project is not anticipated to result in any impacts to local water bodies, drainage patterns, or groundwater resources.
 All construction activities associated with the proposed project would occur within existing developed and disturbed areas.
 The proposed overcrossing would lead to an overall increase in 25-year and 100-year peak due to a 0.8 acre increase in impervious surface area.
 It has been determined, though, that the increased flow is minimal and can be conveyed in the existing system without requiring additional improvements.
 Modifications to the existing drainage system to accommodate the roadway improvements and bridge construction consist of concrete channels, inlets and RCP storm drains.
+Construction of the support columns in the SR-56 median would require realignment of the drainage channel in order to maintain the flow and function of the median swale which conveys runoff.
 The overall existing drainage patterns will be maintained.
 During construction of the proposed project, best management practices (BMPs) would be implemented to prevent soil erosion and runoff to surrounding stormwater drains.
-The project has been designed to comply with the requirements of the Regional Water Quality Control Board (RWQCB), as well as Caltrans's National Pollution Discharge Elimination System (NPDES) permit and the Municipal NPDES permit, for both long-term requirements and construction activities.
+The project has been designed to comply with the requirements of the Regional Water Quality Control Board (RWQCB), as well as Caltrans's National Pollution Discharge Elimination System (NPDES) permit and the Municipal NPDES permit, for both longterm requirements and construction activities.
 The project incorporates appropriate conformance measures, and a Storm Water Pollution Prevention Plan (SWPPP) would be required for construction activities.
-Therefore, any potential water quality impacts associated with the proposed project would be avoided or reduced to less than significant.
+Therefore, any potential water quality impacts associated with the proposed project would be avoided or reduced to less than significant. - g, h) The proposed project does not involve the construction of new housing or other structures for human habitation.
+The proposed project also is not located within a 100-year floodplain and would not place people or structures at risk from flooding (FEMA, 1980).
+No impact would occur. - i) The project site is not located within a dam inundation zone, and therefore would not